-When the wheat reached the soft dough growth stage (15-Jul), FHB intensity was assessed by randomly clipping 60-100 heads throughout each plot, spikes were counted and a visual assessment of each head was rated for FHB infection.
-To assess the infection rate we use the North Dakota State University Extension Service's "A Visual Scale to Estimate Severity of Fusarium Head Blight in Wheat" online publication.
+When the wheat reached the soft dough growth stage (12-Jul), FHB intensity was assessed by randomly clipping 60-100 heads throughout each plot, spikes were counted and a visual assessment of each head was rated for FHB infection.
+The level of infection rate was determined by using the North Dakota State University Extension Service's "A Visual Scale to Estimate Severity of Fusarium Head Blight in Wheat" online publication.